Raga, South Sudan

-Raga (also called Raja) is a town in South Sudan.
+Raga is a town in South Sudan.

 Location

-The town is located in Raga County, Western Bahr el Ghazal, in the northwestern corner of South Sudan, near the International borders with the Republic of Sudan and the Central African Republic.
+The town is located in the Raga County of Western Bahr el Ghazal, in the Bahr el Ghazal region of South Sudan, near the International borders with the Republic of Sudan and the Central African Republic.
 It is located approximately 300 km, by road, northwest of Wau, the capital of Western Bahr el Ghazal State.
 This location lies approximately 950 km, by road, northwest of Juba, the capital and largest city in that country.
 The coordinates of Raga are: 8° 28' 12.00"N, 25° 40' 48.00"E (Latitude: 8.4700; Longitude: 25.6800).
 Raga's average elevation is 545 m above sea level.

 Climate

 Köppen-Geiger climate classification system classifies its climate as tropical wet and dry (Aw).

 Overview

 Raga is a small but growing town that straddles the Raga River.
 Life in Raga has been described by a native author, Naomi Baki, who was raised in Raga till she was forced to leave the city at the age of 14.